IVSoftware/WithNotifyOnDescendants/README.md

 **Example Code for a `WithNotifyOnDescendants` Extension**

-There's more code than will fit here, but it's really not that much longer than the "first pass enumerator" in my previous answer ([view `WithNotifyOnDescendants.MainEntry.cs` on GitHub](https://github.com/IVSoftware/WithNotifyOnDescendants/blob/master/WithNotifyOnDescendants/WithNotifyOnDescendants.MainEntry.cs)).
+There's more code than will fit here (see: [WithNotifyOnDescendants.MainEntry.cs](https://github.com/IVSoftware/WithNotifyOnDescendants/blob/master/WithNotifyOnDescendants/WithNotifyOnDescendants.MainEntry.cs)) but it's really not that much longer than the "first pass enumerator" in my previous answer .
 The scheme in your original post is somewhat limited by only performing discovery when `BCollection` changes.
 This goes beyond that, and responds to `INotifyPropertyChanged` sources that come and go as _member properties of nested classes._ It also takes into account some of the edge cases that could result from doing this.

 ##### Edge Cases